Explore Tasmania's Bay of Fires

 Day One - Launceston to Mt William National Park

-Bay of Fires Walk guests meet at Quamby Estate at 8.20am.
-(Launceston pick-up is 7.50am at Peppers Seaport Hotel).
+Bay of Fires Lodge Walk guests meet at Quamby Estate at 8.20am.
+Launceston pick-up is 7.50am at Peppers Seaport Hotel for guests walking prior to the 2nd of May 2014 or the Sebel Hotel, Launceston for guests walking from the 1st of October 2014.
 After a gear check and introductions we journey to Mt William National Park via a scenic route that includes the rich pastoral landscapes of Scottsdale and the tin-mining town of Derby.
 We reach the northern part of the Mt William National Park and begin walking at Boulder Point.
 Views to the north include the Bass Strait Islands (Flinders, Cape Barren, etc).
 Lunch is enjoyed in the company of native birds, interesting shells and marine artefacts on one of the many pristine beaches nestled into the coastline.
 The evening is spent at Forester Beach Camp in twin-share, semi-permanent tents.
 Meals are usually spent relaxing on the deck and enjoying the surrounds of the dune swale location.

 Walking for the day is approx 9km; 4 hrs.
 Overnight at Forester Beach Camp.